 However, we recognise that there is more to do within our business, our industry and our markets.

-For diversity and inclusion data and information on Board diversity, see our Annual Report.
+For diversity and inclusion data, including Board diversity, see our Annual Report.

-Although Helios Towers is not obliged to report gender pay gap data as it has less than 250 employees in the UK, we are providing this information in the interest of transparency.
-We analysed the salaries of all Group employees including contractors as at 31 December 2021, as well as bonuses paid in respect of the 2021 financial year, and compared them to the prior year.
+Although Helios Towers is not obliged to report gender pay data as it has less than 250 employees in the UK, we are providing this information in the interest of transparency.
+We analysed the salaries of all Group employees including contractors as at 31 December 2022, as well as bonuses paid in respect of the 2022 financial year, and compared them to the prior year.

 While equal pay is about ensuring women and men are paid the same amount for the same job, the gender pay gap represents the difference between the average earnings of male and female colleagues across the workforce, expressed as a percentage of the average male earnings.

-We pay our men and women equally but we have a gender pay gap.
-There are currently more men in senior positions within the Company than women.
+We are committed to gender pay equality but we have a gender pay gap.
+There are currently more men than women in senior positions within the Company.
 Consequently, average male pay across the entire workforce is higher than average female pay, resulting in a gender pay gap.

-- The analysis includes all employees and contractors as of 31 December 2021.
+- The analysis includes all employees and direct contractors as of 31 December during the relevant financial year (2022).
+Agency contractors and interns are excluded.

 - Salaries are calculated as an hourly wage.
 Where annual salaries are included in calculations of total pay, part-time employee salaries have been adjusted to a full-time equivalent basis.